thirtythreeforty/neolink/README.md

 print_format = "Human"
 ```

-You can also print into xml format with `print_format = "Xml"` which can then b
+You can also print into xml format with `print_format = "Xml"` which can then
-passed by a script for processing.
+be passed by a script for processing.

 ### Docker